Sparronator9999/YAMDCC/README.md

 ## Disclaimers

 - While this program is mostly complete, it is still **beta-quality software!**
-- While measures are taken to reduce the program crash chance, you may still encounter some bugs while using this program.
+- You may still encounter some bugs while using this program, although these should be rare.
 - This program requires low-level access to some of your computer hardware to apply settings.
 While no issues should arise from this, **I (Sparronator9999) and any other contributers** **shall not be held responsible if this program fries your computer.**